-e.
-NONREMOTE TRANSFERS:
+E. NONREMOTE TRANSFERS:

-Nothing in this Section precludes transfer between Remote posts based on the provisions of Sections 1 and 2 of the Article after the completion of the minimum of two (2) years since last transfer, or by mutual agreement.
+Nothing in this Section precludes transfer between Remote posts based on the provisions of 12.01 and 12.02 after the completion of the minimum of two (2) years since last transfer, or by mutual agreement.

-Nothing in this Section shall preclude Management's right to transfer a member based on Article 12, Section 2.f.
+Nothing in this Section shall preclude Management's right to transfer a member based on Article 12.02 (F).

-Section 4 - Rural Duty Extension Incentive Pay
+12.04 - Rural Duty Extension Incentive Pay